 In order to be exempt from overtime pay under the administrative exemption, you must:

-- Be paid a salary of at least $640/week (for full-time employment), and
+- Be paid a salary of at least $800/week for employers with 25 or less employees and $840/week for employers with 26 or more employees (for full-time employment), and

 - Have primary work duties that are directly related to management policies or general business operations of the employer or its customers (as distinguished from ‘production employees’ whose primary duty is producing the goods or services that the employer produces), and